cosmos/sdk-tutorials/academy/2-main-concepts/transactions.md

 * Signing Transactions
 * Generating Transactions
 * Broadcasting Transactions
-* Introducing the CLI
-* Introducing the gRPC service
-* Intruducing the REST API
-* Introducing the Tendermint RPC service
+* Introducing the CLI, the gRPC service, the REST API, and the Tendermint RPC service

 </HighlightBox>